 Live Your Life, Don’t Scroll Through It

 Perhaps it is the PTSD of mommy guilt because at that moment I was focused on my iPad and not my daughter.
 At that moment, God blessed me with a wake-up call.
 God blessed me with Cracky.

 At that moment I could almost hear Him.
 “For crying out loud, get off the screen!”

 There is more to life than whatever random, brain cell-sucking dribble is coming from that screen (not including Big Dog Mom of course!).

-Let us NOT turn into the 600 pound Axiom hovercar people in WALL-E who lived for 10 years next to a pool they didn’t even know was there because of the constant screen in front of their face.
+Let us NOT turn into the 600 pound Axiom hovercar people in WALL-E who lived for 10 years next to a pool they didn’t even know was there because of the constant screen in front of their faces.

 Open your eyes and look around.
 Observe how many people are moving through life with a screen in front of their face.
 Be honest in answering these questions.